kontainapp/guide/getting_started/kubenetes.md

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kontainapp/k8s-deploy/current/tests/test.yaml
 ```
-a new Kontain test app should appear as 'Running'.
-YOu can check that by running the following command:
+A new Kontain test app should appear as 'Running'.
+You can check that by running the following command

 ```shell
 kubectl get pods
 ```
-The example output is as follows.
+The example output is as follows

 :::custom-shell-output
 ```